bright-dev/Bright-lite/README.rst

 - Cyclus_ Fuel Cycle Simulator

+The following dependencies will be required in the future

+- Eigen_

 To install Bright-lite please follow these instructions.

 1) Clone the Bright-lite repository from github.
-2) Change directory into the Bright-lite
+2) Change directory into the Bright-lite directory using the following command. cd Bright-lite
+3) Use the following command inside the Bright-lite directory ./install.py

 ------------
 Something something results
 ------------